Newby Head: Newby Head Pass

 Newby Head Pass is an upland pass situated on the top section of the B6255 between Hawes and Ingleton, North Yorkshire in England.
 Newby Head Pass was named after the Drovers Inn at Newby Head at the top of the Pass.
-Newby Head Pass stands at an altitude of 1,439 ft above sea level and lies within the Craven of North Yorkshire, where it borders Richmondshire.
+Newby Head Pass stands at an altitude of 1,439 ft above sea level and was formerly the border between the North and West Ridings of Yorkshire.
+After it was moved into North Yorkshire in 1974, it formed the border between the districts of Craven and Richmondshire.